aleshaleksey/fansys23/08-spell-list.md

 **Limitations**:
-- The entity must be a "spirit", "divine" or a "fiend".
+- The entity must be a "spirit" (deceased mortals are usually considered "spirits" for this purpose), "divine" or a "fiend".
 - The entity must have a dice total (MP + SP) no more than three times the dice total of the caster.
 - The entity is not beholden to the caster and it is not obliged to obey the caster, although it may if it is so inclined.
 - The target entity is aware of who is trying return it and may attempt to resist.
 In this case the caster may disengage fom the ritual or try to force it.
 If the caster tries to force the issue, the target and caster make an opposed SAP roll.
 If the caster wins the ritual succeeds (although the caster may wish that it hadn't).
 If the ritual fails, the spell fails [catastrophically](07-magic-and-spellcasting.md#the-catastrophic-cascade) as if the spell was countered on the caster's location.